danielward27/SyntheticLikelihood.jl/docs/src/local_regression.md

 )
 ```

-Note that if required a `summary` function can also be specified here, to summarise the output of the `simulator`.
+Note that if required a `summary` function can optionally be specified here, to summarise the output of the `simulator`.

 #### Defining sampling method
 We can then define how to sample from the distribution.
 Below I will use the [`PreconditionedLangevin`](@ref) sampler with a step size of 0.1.